typealiased/mockingbird/Sources/Documentation/Mockingbird.docc/Pages/Troubleshooting/Common-Problems.md

 Need help?
 Join the [#mockingbird Slack channel](https://join.slack.com/t/birdopensource/shared_invite/zt-wogxij50-3ZM7F8ZxFXvPkE0j8xTtmw) or
 [file an issue](https://github.com/birdrides/mockingbird/issues/new/choose).

-> Note: The problems below are ordered by how far in the setup process they would occur.
+> Note: The problems below are ordered by how far in the setup process they typically occur.

 ### Mocks don’t exist or are out of date